miketabb33/michaels-articles/articles/oauth.md

 3. The response should return an access token.

 ## Section 9: Introduction to OpenID Connect

-- The ID token are always JWTs, access tokens have no defined format in the spec.
-- JWTs are broken into 3 parts:
+Open ID uses the ID tokens to share data about the user.
+ID tokens are always a JWT Token, which have 3 main parts:
 1. Header: talks about the token, like which signing algorithm was used.
 2. Payload: Contains the data, like user ID, email, other profile info, etc.
 3. Signature: how the token validated.
-- JWTs are base 64 encoded.
-- The ‘sub’ value in the JWTs payload is the user’s identifier.It's the users unique id for the system.

 ### ID Tokens vs Access Tokens

-1. They both can be JWTs and have the same format.
-2. However, they are intended to serve 2 very different purposes.
+They both can be JWTs and have the same format.
+However, they are intended to serve 2 very different purposes:

-    1. Access Token: is what the application gets to make requests to APIs.
-The access token is meant to be opaque, it should be like a hotel key, not knowing anything about the person using it.
+Access Token: Its what the application uses to make requests to APIs.
+The access token is meant to be opaque and never unpacked, it should be like a hotel key, not knowing anything about the person using it.

-    2. ID Token: is meant to be read by the application, like a passport of the user.
+ID Token: Intended to be read by the application, like a passport of the user.
 It should be unpacked.

 ### Obtaining an ID Token
-1. Applications typically want both the access token and id token.
+Applications typically need both the access token and id token.

-2. hen using the Authorization Code Flow:
+When using the Authorization Code Flow:
-    1. Add OpenID scope to the request, and you'll get back an ID Token and Access Token.
+1. Add OpenID scope to the request, and you'll get back an ID Token and and Access Token.
-    2. Doesn’t need to verify the token with the signature, because we securely used the back channel.
+2. Theres no need to verify the token with the signature, because we securely used the back channel.

-3. Response type ID token (Like implicit flow):
+Implicit Flow but for just the ID Token:
-    1. Does not return an access token.
+1. Specify the response type to be ID Token to return the ID Token, instead of an access token.
-    2. Returns an ID token in the redirect URL instead of the authorization code… or access token for implicit flow.
+2. Returns an ID token in the redirect URL instead of the authorization code or access token.
-    3. We can use the JWT signature to validate the ID Token.
+3. Use the JWT signature to validate the ID Token.
 4. Front channel is not too secure because if anyone is snooping, they will be able to get data like email address, address, or any other data included in the ID Token.

-4. Just using the OpenID scope will return bare minimum data in the ID Token.
+Only using the OpenID scope will return bare minimum data in the ID Token.
 1. Adding new scopes (like name, address, etc.) to the request will add additional information to the JWT.
 2. Some servers do not provide additional info in the ID Token, in those cases, use a user info endpoint.

 ### Hybrid Open ID Connect Flows
-1. Essentially, combining ID Token and Authorization Code response types
+Combining ID Token and Authorization Code response types.
+For example, response_type=code+id_token

-    - Ex: response_type=code+id_token
-2. While it’s okay to combine Authorization code and ID Token, it's bad practice to combine front channel access token with ID Token because of access token leakage.
+While it’s okay to combine Authorization code and ID Token, it's bad practice to combine front channel access token with ID Token because of access token leakage.
+For example, response_type=token+id_token

-    - Ex: response_type=token+id_token
-3. Using id_token+code
-    - We get the unverified ID Token in the front channel, but we get the access token later in the flow by exchanging the authorization code in the back channel.
-    - The ID token needs to be verified.
+When using id_token+code, the Authorization Server returns an unverified ID Token in the front channel, but we get the access token later in the flow by exchanging the authorization code in the back channel.
+Since the ID Token was provided via the front channel, it needs to be verified.

-4. The simplest and most secure solution is not to use Hybrid Flows.
-    - Instead, get both ID Token and Access Token with PKCE via the backend channel by adding open_id to the scope.
+The simplest and most secure solution is not to use Hybrid Flows.
+Instead, get both ID Token and Access Token with PKCE via the backend channel by adding open_id to the scope.

 ### Validating and Using an ID Token
-1. Any ID Token is received via the front channel absolutely needs to be validated.
+Any ID Token received via the front channel absolutely needs to be validated.
-2. Validate the JWT signature.

 1. Determine which key to use.
 2. Use a library to validate the token.
-    3. Now, validate the claims,
-        1. is the issuer correct?
-        2. Is the audience correct?
-        3. Are the timestamps correct?
+3. Validate the claims.
+Is the issuer, audience, and timestamps correct?
-        4. Double-check the nonce value.
-    4. Further claims can be validated
-        1. The amr, how the user logged in.
-        2. The auth time, when was the last time the user actually signed in.
+4. Further claims can be validated.
+Check the amr (how the user logged in) and the auth time (the last time the user actually signed in).

-3. The only time we do not need to validate the ID Token is at the time it comes from a trusted source, like in the back channel during the authorization code flow.
-    1. Storing an ID Token in the browser, like a cookie, requires that the ID Token be validated before being used.
+The only time we do not need to validate the ID Token is at the time it comes from a trusted source, like in the back channel during the authorization code flow.
+Storing an ID Token in the browser, like a cookie, requires that the ID Token be validated before being used.

 ## Section 11: Access Token Types And Their Tradeoffs
 ### Reference Tokens Vs Self-Encoded Tokens